Alabama: Medical Marijuana Handbook

 Alabama has 4 bordering states consisting of Florida, Georgia, Tennessee, and Mississippi.

-Medical marijuana is legal in Florida and is subject to a cannabis sales tax of 0.00%.
+Medical marijuana is legal in Florida , but they choose not to tax medical marijuana.
 There is no cannabis excise tax charged on medical marijuana in Florida.

 Medical Marijuana is illegal in Georgia, Tennessee, and Mississippi, so there is no tax on medical marijuana in those states.